-The eight-year period since the start of 2012 has seen the span of addresses advertised in the routing system slowing down (Figure 4).
+The nine-year period since the start of 2012 has seen the span of addresses advertised in the routing system slowing down (Figure 4).
 However, at the same time there has been a consistent level of growth in the number of entries in the routing table.
 The result of these two factors is that the average announcement in the IPv4 routing table is spanning fewer addresses, or, to put it another way, the granularity of the IPv4 routing space is getting finer.
-As Figure 7 shows, the average BGP announcement size has dropped from 7,000 host addresses at the start of 2011 to 3,500 addresses at the end of 2019.
+As Figure 7 shows, the average BGP announcement size has dropped from 7,000 host addresses at the start of 2012 to 3,500 addresses at the end of 2020.
 These days some 90% of all announced prefixes are of size /20 or smaller.
-The topology of the network has remained relatively consistent, with the growth in the Internet being seen as increasing density of interconnectivity, rather than through extending transit paths, so the average AS path length has remained relatively constant at 5.7 for this period for this observation AS (Figure 8).
+The topology of the network has remained relatively consistent, with the growth in the Internet being seen as increasing density of interconnectivity, rather than through extending transit paths, so the average AS path length has declined slightly for this period for this observation, shown in Figure 9.